nicholassaylor/Artist-Word-Cloud/README.md

 #### Instructions
 1. Download the Code
-   * This can be done with the green "Code" button near the "About" section on this page.
+   * This can be done with the green "Code" button near the "About" section on this page
-   * Select "Download ZIP", save the file, and unzip the folder.
+   * Select "Download ZIP", save the file, and unzip the folder
 2. Install Requirements
    * Use `pip install -r requirements.txt` to install the required python packages
 3. Run the Code
    * Typing `musicwordcloud.py` in your terminal will run the code
    * Artists may be specified through the CLI using the following format:
      `musicwordcloud.py ["ARTIST_NAME" ... ]`
-   * Output will be in the form of a .png file with the artist name as seen in the link to their artist page on Genius
+   * Output will be in the form of a .png file with the artist name as seen in the link to their artist page on Genius.
+This will be in a folder named `output_clouds`

 ## FAQs